-Southwest flies to a bunch of vacation destinations including the Caribbean and Southwest is now taking steps to secure flight routes to the Hawaiian Islands.
-This means it is a great mileage scheme for collecting points as Southwest can fly you to so many sunshine destinations.
+Southwest flies to a bunch of vacation destinations, including the Caribbean, and Southwest is now taking steps to secure flight routes to the Hawaiian Islands.
+This means it is an excellent mileage scheme for collecting points as Southwest can fly you to so many sunshine destinations.

 And for those of you who don’t want to read my entire lengthy article about the ultimate strategy to collect Rapid Rewards points, here is my plan in a nutshell: